 MJC Companies’ jobsites, leasing centers and models have re-opened in compliance with additional safety protocols of Executive Orders

 We’ve all made significant sacrifices over the past few months for the health and safety of our families and neighbors.
-MJC Companies is proud to take the first few small steps in order to help our homeowners, residents and workers return to normal life.
+MJC Companies is proud to help our homeowners, residents and workers start to return to normal life.
 Whether you’ve been eagerly waiting to move into your new home or visit our sales models or quick occupancy homes in order to find your new home, please read below for guidance on what to expect moving forward.
 Rest assured that your health and safety remains our top priority.
-The full text of Executive Order 2020-110 (COVID-19) can be accessed by clicking here.
+The most up to date restrictions affecting construction and real estate can be accessed by clicking here.
+Please review these restrictions in full and do not rely on any summary below which may not be current due to the rapidly evolving regulatory environment.

 Residential Construction and Real Estate Activity:

-Effective at 12:01 am on May 7, 2020, workers in the construction industry, including workers in the building trades (plumbers, electricians, HVAC technicians, and similar workers), and workers in the real estate industry, including, agents, brokers, inspectors, surveyors, and registers of deeds, may return to work subject to the enhanced social-distancing rules described below, and individuals may leave their home or place of residence as necessary to visit a real estate sales office or view a real estate listing.
+Workers in the construction industry, including workers in the building trades (plumbers, electricians, HVAC technicians, and similar workers), and workers in the real estate industry, including, agents, brokers, inspectors, surveyors, and registers of deeds, may return to work subject to the exceptions described in the current restrictions and as summarized, in part, below, and individuals may leave their home or place of residence as necessary to visit a real estate sales office or view a real estate listing.

 Sales Office/Showings Now Permitted:

-The limitations on real estate showings and open houses have been lifted.
-You may now drop in to any of our sales offices without an appointment during regular hours of opreation.
+Real estate showings may continue under the current restrictions; however, "gatherings", including showings, are limited to no more than two (2) households.
+If you are working with a realtor, please have them contact one of our sales associates prior to your visit to complete a client registration.
+Appointments are not required to visit any of our sales offices during regular hours of operation.
 Sales associates will continue to offer phone or virtual appointments via Facetime, Skype, Duo, WhatsApp, Zoom, etc. We encourage you to minimize exposure and physical interaction during a project visit.

 Face Coverings/Health Screening:

-The Executive Order still requires that “Any individual able to medically tolerate a face covering must wear a covering over his or her nose and mouth—such as a homemade mask, scarf, bandana, or handkerchief—when in any enclosed public space.”
-Unfortunately, due to limited supply, MJC Companies will not be able to provide masks/coverings to visitors, so please bring your own.
+The current restrictions require that "All persons participating in gatherings are required to wear a face mask", subject to exceptions for health, age, et al. MJC Companies may not be able to provide masks/coverings to visitors, so please bring your own.
 Additionally, our sales associates may ask visitors various COVID-19 related health screening questions regarding symptoms and exposure to the virus.
 If you are not feeling well or have had recent contact with someone experiencing COVID-19 related symptoms, our sales associate may require that you reschedule your appointment.

 Prior to re-opening each of our models and sales centers have been thoroughly cleaned and disinfected.
 We have provided each location with an ample amount of sanitizer and disinfectant wipes and are adhering to a rigid cleaning schedule in order to maintain a healthy and safe environment.
 Public use of restrooms will be prohibited.